interaktivarum/rfid2server/README.md

 ###Raspberry Pi and PN532 breakout board
 Although this is not a Minecraft related project, Adafruit provides a great Minecraft related beginners tutorial on how to download and setup the Raspberry Pi with the PN532 breakout board: http://learn.adafruit.com/raspberry-pi-nfc-minecraft-blocks.
-The following terminal commands should properly install the dependency libraries
+The following terminal commands should properly install the dependency libraries:
 ```
 sudo apt-get update
 sudo apt-get install build-essential python-dev git